 Pay attention to how you spend your time

-It happens to all of us: We’re trying to read something online or send a text, and our little one needs our attention right then and there.
+It happens to all of us: We’re trying to read something, do our work, finish a task, or even just send a text… but at that same moment, our child needs our attention (right then and there.)

 TIP: Put your children to bed, early, too.
 They need rest to feel happy and be healthy: See Why It’s a Good Idea to Put Your Kids to Bed at 7

 Exercise releases endorphins make you happier and will lower your stress levels (not to mention helps you drop a few pounds!).